kammitama5/kammitama5.github.io/_posts/2017-11-10-Friday-November-10th.md

   I realized that the person was toxic.
 - What was worse was that it was starting to affect my reputation, in that I was now being perceived as "crazy" and it was even implied by the individual that I was a stalker lol.
 I know...hilarious, right?
+I still have a bit of good humour about everything.
   It's very hurtful when someone you thought was a friend does this, because (at least I do) I hold my friends to a high standard.
 But at the end of the day, you need to associate with people who are positive and have values that match your own, or yours will be sullied.